scala/scala3/docs/docs/reference/other-new-features/transparent-traits.md

 by adding a `@transparentTrait` annotation.
 This annotation is defined in `scala.annotation`.
 It will be deprecated and phased out once Scala 2/3 interopability is no longer needed.

-Typically, transparent traits are traits that influence the implementation of inheriting classes and traits and that are not usually used as types by themselves.
+Typically, transparent traits are traits that influence the implementation of inheriting classes and traits that are not usually used as types by themselves.
 Two examples from the standard collection library:

  - `IterableOps`, which provides method implementations for an `Iterable`
  - `StrictOptimizedSeqOps`, which optimises some of these implementations for